CP1404/Practicals/prac_08/README.md

 1. Write a program to read all of these guitars in and store them in a list of tuples.
-    Display all of the tuples using a loop.
+    Display all the tuples using a loop.

 2. Write another version (save a new copy) that stores them in a list of Guitar objects, using the class that you wrote in practical 6